top of page

 Why not just wait for federal money (IRA or IIJA) to fix these problems?

-Legal Strategy & Accountability
+Legal Strategy & Responsibility

 What if we lose the case?